ymeine/editor-frontend-eclipse/src/poc/editors/README.md

 ### Highlighting

 1. Cache styles
+1. Cache stylesheet: for one given document or maybe for a given mode (and the mode should be retrieved from a document)
 1. Pre-process entirely the stylesheet: it changes rarely (if it's not never) so it won't have to be done too often

 ## Documentation